Wilfried Bony: 2014 FIFA World Cup

 Bony was included in the Ivory Coast's 23-man squad for the 2014 FIFA World Cup.
 In their first group match, against Japan, he scored the equalising goal with a header after a cross from Serge Aurier.
 Ivory Coast eventually won 2–1.
 Against Greece in the final match of the group stages, Bony came on as a substitute in the second half to score the equalising goal before the Ivory Coast lost via an injury time penalty.

 2015 Africa Cup of Nations

 In a quarter-final 3–1 win over Algeria, Bony scored two headers, one from a Max Gradel cross and the second from a Yaya Touré free-kick.
 In the final's penalty shoot-out, he took the Ivory Coast's first attempt and hit the crossbar, although his team eventually triumphed.

 Personal life

 Bony's father's name is Amedee Shemiz Bony.
 Wilfried Bony speaks fluent French, English and Czech.
-Wilfried's son Geoffroy Bony is a professional footballer with EFL League Two club Newport County and his younger son Orphee Bony is a development squad player with Newport County.
+Wilfried's son Geoffroy Bony is a professional footballer with EFL League Two club Newport County and his younger son Orphee Bony is a player with Pontardawe Town A.F.C.

+In August 2026, Bony commented on Yan Diomandé's move to Real Madrid, describing the seven-year contract signed by the 19-year-old Ivorian as the pinnacle of a footballer's career and highlighting the significance of the transfer for his compatriot.